-Birds are an important part of our natural environment in the Washington area.
+Birds are an important part of our natural environment in the Massachusetts area.
 As predators, they feed on insects, rodents, worms, fish and countless other animals.
 Game birds, song birds, hawks and other bird species contribute to outdoor recreation and the overall enjoyment of nature.

 Because of these contributions, birds are afforded considerable protection by laws, regulations and public sentiment that controls what kind of bird control can be implemented.
-Public relations are an integral part of any bird proof and bird control project and Critter Control in the Washington area will educate our clients and the public why a particular bird control or bird proof program or method is necessary.
+Public relations are an integral part of any bird proof and bird control project and Critter Control in the Massachusetts area will educate our clients and the public why a particular bird control or bird proof program or method is necessary.

-The three birds that most often become pests in the United States in urban Washington areas are pigeons, starlings, and house sparrows.
+The three birds that most often become pests in the United States in urban Massachusetts areas are pigeons, starlings, and house sparrows.
 If you have ever tried to get rid of pigeons, you know just how difficult bird control and bird proofing can be.
 Other birds, from hawks to swallows, may occasionally cause unexpected and unusual pest problems and require bird control.
 When blackbirds and crows roost in suburban areas they become pests and result in bird control or bird proofing.
 Woodpeckers may peck holes into house siding looking for insects, to make nest cavities and to communicate with other woodpeckers.
 Seagulls can feed on food-plants, and they roost and nest on large flat roofs with crushed stone.

 Birds may be beneficial, neutral or harmful to man's interests, depending upon time, location and activity, and certain birds (sparrows, woodpeckers, waterfowl, pigeons and black birds) are more likely to become pests and require bird proofing and bird control.
 Pest bird situations that require bird control and bird proofing include:

 The best bird control and bird proof approaches emphasize deterrents, exclusion or modification of buildings.
-Washington Critter Control’s knowledgeable technicians have several bird control methods to bird proof your home or help to get rid of birds that congregate on municipal and commercial buildings in urban settings.
+Massachusetts Critter Control’s knowledgeable technicians have several bird control methods to bird proof your home or help to get rid of birds that congregate on municipal and commercial buildings in urban settings.
 We will work with you to bird proof your property in a humane method with a bird control plan.
 We use other bird deterrents in rural and agricultural settings for bird control.
 For more information on bird control and bird proofing, please contact us at 1-800-CRITTER.

 To learn more about Critter Control's animal control and animal removal services, visit Our Services.